project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 To know more about the script `sunbird_install.sh`, click [here](developer-docs/installation/medium_scale_deploy/#sunbird-install-script).

+7.Run `./sunbird_install.sh -s posttest` .
+This will validate the sunbird installation and check if each service is installed successfully.
+This will generate a file named postInstallationLogs.log under logs directory.

-7.Open https://[domain-name] and verify the installation.
+8.Open https://[domain-name] and verify the installation.

 ## Sunbird Install Script